verbb/gift-voucher/docs/get-started/configuration.md

 - `codeKeyCharacters` - Supply valid characters to be used in code generation.
 - `voucherCodesPdfPath` - Set the path to your PDF.
 - `voucherCodesPdfFilenameFormat` - Set the defaulf PDF filename format.
+- `pdfAllowRemoteImages` - Whether to allow remote images in the PDF.
+- `pdfPaperSize` - Sets the paper size for the PDF.
+- `pdfPaperOrientation` - Sets the paper orientation for the PDF.

 ## Control Panel